PR quotes kris ruby PR podcast

 Kathleen: I was just going to say, that’s basically the premise of inbound marketing.
 It’s a give before you get kind of mentality.

 Kristen Ruby: Exactly.
-What’s so funny is that these people that work with me and hire me, they just really wanted to get great educational content out there into the world and build up their brand.
+What’s so funny is that people that work with me and hire me, they just really wanted to get great educational content out there into the world and build up their brand.
 When they’re working with me they’re not necessarily saying, “I need more clients or patients or people in the door,” because they’ve achieved a certain level of success and they want to do other things.
 The most amazing thing that happens is all of this happens as a result of it.
 But it’s not because they were even trying to achieve that goal.
 It’s because they put their users and their audience first, in terms of just giving, and giving, and giving great advice and content.

 Kathleen: Right, well that’s so interesting and thank you for explaining all of that.
 When it comes to inbound marketing, is there a particular company or individual that you think is really killing it and doing it well?